joeknock90/Single-GPU-Passthrough/README.md

 5. Save and close the XML file

 ## Setting up Libvirt hooks

-**NOTE:** If you are setting up a headless host with framebuffers disabled at boot via kernel cmdline, you may skip this step.

 Using libvirt hooks will allow us to automatically run scripts before the VM is started and after the VM has stopped.